 Among his designs was the ‘Whitworth bolt,’ which featured in the Disney Pixar movie Cars 2 (2011) as an important clue that leads to the discovery of the film’s villain, Sir Miles Axelrod.

-Sir Whitworth’s Will was also spent on a national system of engineering scholarships, a new technical college on Sackville Street and securing land on Oxford Road for teaching hospitals.
+Sir Joseph’s Will was also spent on a national system of engineering scholarships, a new technical college on Sackville Street and securing land on Oxford Road for teaching hospitals.

-In his name and using his legacy, Sir Whitworth’s trustees also created the Whitworth Art Gallery and Whitworth Park.
+In his name and using his legacy, Sir Joseph’s trustees also created the Whitworth Art Gallery and Whitworth Park.

 3. In 1907 a debate over women’s suffrage took place in the Whitworth Hall.